probabilistic-numerics/probnum/STYLEGUIDE.md

 # Style Guide for Code Contributions

 This style guide summarizes code conventions used in `probnum`.
 This is intended as a reference for developers.
 The primary standard that should be applied is [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+Use a linter (pylint, flake8) if necessary.

 ## Code